-- Activity 5.1.1. provide training on operation and maintenance of Solar PVs and hand pumps at the community and Woreda level; - Activity 5.1.2 Provide training for local planners and community representatives on the integrated community plan designed; - Activity 5.1.3 Conduct training at the community and Woreda level on implementing the climate smart development plan designed; - Activity 5.1.4 Conduct training at the federal and regional level on data extraction and re-programming of ground water monitoring devices; - Activity 5.1.5 Create skills at the community level on the projects focusing on livelihood diversification initiatives; - Activity 5.1.6 create awareness on the results framework of the adaptation programme, the CRGE facility M&E system as well as safeguards frame work, and operations manual, and - Activity 5.1.7 Enhance institutional capacity at various levels in terms of logistics and office furniture and equipment.
+Activity 5.1.1.
+Provide training to women and men from target households on the operation and maintenance of Solar PVs and hand pumps at the community and Woreda level;

+- Activity 5.1.2 Provide training for local planners and community representatives (50% women) on the integrated community plan; - Activity 5.1.3 Conduct training at the community and Woreda level on implementing the climate smart development plan; - Activity 5.1.4 Conduct training at the federal and regional level on data extraction and re-programming of ground water monitoring devices; - Activity 5.1.5 Increase the skills of women and men at the community level to diversify and strengthen livelihood strategies and outcomes; - Activity 5.1.6 Build awareness of the results framework of the adaptation programme, the CRGE facility M&E system as well as safeguards frame work, and operations manual, and - Activity 5.1.7 Enhance institutional capacity at various levels in terms of logistics and office furniture and equipment.

-Output 5.2: Monitoring, evaluatin and learning
+Output 5.2: Monitoring, evaluation and learning

 Monitoring and evaluation (M&E) of climate change adaptation faces a number of challenges, due to the influence of baseline climate variability, other underlying factors (growth, other drivers) and behavioural and cognitive factors.
 These challenges have been considered in designing the programme's M&E methodology.
-The monitoring and reporting system of the proposed project will follow guidance from the AF, ensuring that the project maintains a simple and interactive monitoring system allowing for regular reporting and learning at all levels.
-It is expected that it will be based on the following core activities.
+The monitoring and reporting system of the proposed project will follow guidance from the AF, ensuring that the project maintains a simple and interactive monitoring system allowing for regular reporting and learning at all levelsand the disaggregation of data by socio-economic group and gender.

-The overall M&E activities for the project will be managed by the PMU in the CRGE facility, with a dedicated staff member on M&E. The activities include:
+The overall M&E activities for the project will be managed by the PMU in the CRGE facility, with a dedicated staff member on M&E. The activities will include:

 - Activity 5.2.1.
-Develop baselines for the project; - Activity 5.2.2.
-Document regular progress reports and results - Activity 5.2.3.
+Develop gender disaggregated baselines for the project; - Activity 5.2.2.
+Document regular progress reports and results; - Activity 5.2.3.
 Undertake annual Performance Assessment or review workshops; - Activity 5.2.4.
 Organize Joint Monitoring Missions; - Activity 5.2.5.
-Conduct Mid-term and End of Project Evaluation and; - Activity 5.2.6.
-Conducted annual financial Audits.
+Conduct Mid-term and End of Project Evaluations; and - Activity 5.2.6.
+Conduct annual financial Audits.